Research

 Working Papers

-"All-pay Campaign and Electoral Accountability " (A new version with new results coming soon!)
+"All-pay Campaign and Electoral Accountability " (2024 brand new version!)

 In an electoral campaign, all candidates can spend resource on valence issues in order to win voters' support.
 When an incumbent faces an imminent election in the form of such an all-pay campaign, does she have any incentive to serve the interest of a representative voter?
-We approach this question through a model in which candidates have hidden ideologies and no policy commitment power.
-We find that the accountability provided by an all-pay campaign is not monotonic in either office benefit or spending effectiveness.
+We study this question in a two-term model in which candidates have hidden ideologies and no policy commitment power.
+Depending on office benefit and spending effectiveness, the all-pay campaign may provide stronger accountability than the retention (Banks and Sundaram, 1998) or incentivize outright extremism.

 ``Information Aggregation through Informal Election on Slippery Slope'' (with Zhengqing Gui; draft available upon request)